vinod1988/burstly-integration-docs/android-guide.md

     public void onPresentFullscreen(final BurstlyBaseAd ad, final AdPresentFullscreenEvent event) public void onDismissFullscreen(final BurstlyBaseAd ad, final AdDismissFullscreenEvent event)

-In order to associate / disassociate your listener with a banner or an interstitial use the addBurstlyListener and removeBurstlyListener methods.
+In order to associate/disassociate your listener with a banner or an interstitial use the addBurstlyListener and removeBurstlyListener methods.
 Please view the javadocs for additional information.

 ##Integration Mode